 - Be sure to drain the can of chickpea very well so you don't thin out the dressing.

 - Taste the dressing to season it to your liking!

 - This refreshing salad is delicious eaten straight from the bowl.
 I like to serve mine over a bed of crisp lettuce with a side of bread and an extra squeeze of lemon juice over.
 Also, try serving it with falafel for a perfect paring.

 - It also makes for a great baked potato stuffing!
 Just like in these lentil stuffed potatoes, batch cook baked potatoes and then stuff them with healthy bean mixture!

-- If you want to eat this salad mix inside a classic sandwich using regular bread, I recommend to process the whole mixture in a food processor for a few times (not too much!) or roughly mash it using a potato masher for a chunkier result.
+- If you want to eat this salad mix inside a classic sandwich using regular bread, I recommend to pulse the whole mixture in a food processor for a few times (not too much!) or roughly mash it using a potato masher for a chunkier result.
 This will allow to reach a more uniform texture that will hold better in between 2 slices of bread, similar to a vegan egg salad sandwich.
 OR, use this recipe to make burrito wraps or to tuck inside a pita bread!
 Also great over crackers for snacking.

 Customize this recipe to your taste

 This recipe is SO easy to customize!
 You can swap or add extra veggies as you wish.
 I think celery should be a must, but you do you 😉.